 There are only three times that a seller can legally back out of an accepted offer:

-Generally speaking, the same rules apply to sellers as they do to buyers.
-If you want to back out of an agreement to buy, you typically have to have a reason stated in the contingencies.
-If contingencies don’t afford you an exit, you cannot get out of the contract.
+Generally speaking, the same rules apply to sellers as to buyers.
+If you want to back out of an agreement to buy, you typically have to have a reason stated in the contingencies, and you cannot get out of the contract if contingencies don’t afford you an exit.

 This all depends on what the reason is and what the entire situation is.

-If a contingency wasn’t met, they reserve the right to end the deal and also refuse to accept any other offers that you make.
-While you can correct the issue, this doesn’t mean that you’ll get a second chance.
-The house will either stop being on the market or go to another buyer in most cases.
+If a contingency wasn’t met, they reserve the right to end the deal and refuse to accept any other offers you make.
+While you can correct the issue, this doesn’t mean you’ll get a second chance.
+The house will either stop on the market or go to another buyer.

-This is a pretty ideal situation for all parties involved.
-Most people who end up in this situation tend to feel like they don’t want this deal to go through.
+This is ideal for all parties involved in real estate transactions.
+Most people in this situation don’t want this deal to go through.
 This is a happy ending, especially for the buyer.

-Oh, dear!
 This is not good at all, nor is it legal.
-If a seller refuses to sell the house after accepting an offer, the buyer has the right to take then to court.
-You can ask your real estate attorney and real estate agent for advice on pursuing this.
+If a seller refuses to sell the house after accepting an offer, the buyer can take them to court.
+You can ask your real estate attorney and agent for advice on pursuing this.

 You don’t want someone else swooping in and snatching it right out from under your nose!
 But not to worry, sellers can no longer accept another offer from a different party once they have received an offer and a contract signed.

 Honestly, this is up to you at the end of the day.
 What we can say, though, is that discussing your next course of action with a talented and qualified real estate agent is a good move.
-They can help you figure out if it’s the right move for you, and they can also hopefully help you find a home that’s even better than the one you didn’t get.
+They can help you determine if it’s the right move for you and hopefully help you find a home that’s even better than the one you didn’t get.

 It is heartbreaking to lose out on a home that you desperately wanted.
-However, it happens.
+However, it happens in any local market.
 When it does, it’s important to remember that other homes are waiting for you to move into.